What does a Targeted Case Manager do?

 Who is eligible to have a Targeted Case Manager?

-Medicaid recipients ages 4 and older who have a mental health or substance use disorder and need help accessing services and resources for social, medical, educational, vocational, housing or other needs that impact the mental health or substance use challenges affecting daily living.
+Medicaid recipients ages 4 and older who have a mental health disorder and need help accessing services and resources for social, medical, educational, vocational, housing or other needs that impact the mental health challenges affecting daily living.